IgorOK22rus/geoscan-201_en/index.rst

 Application
 --------------

-The complex is designed for geolinked photography of objects and territories.
+The system is designed for geolinked photography of objects and territories.

 **Fields of application**